2020 Reflections and 2021 Forecasts: New York Liberty

 I would talk about some of those players who need to improve, but I’m not sure who will be back on this squad.
 In the previous section, Richard Cohen talked about how this team will have to whittle down their roster in the offseason.
 Kiah Stokes (whose new-found willingness to shoot and defensive buy-in earned her an extension), Clarendon, and Ionescu will be definitely back.
 I’d be shocked if Jones, Megan Walker, Jocelyn Willoughby and Asia Durr didn’t return.
 But everyone else on the roster is not on solid ground.

 To sum it up, the Liberty had a historically bad season on the court in 2020.
 They made some strides in terms of culture building and got somewhat closer to an offensive identity.
-However (through mostly no fault of their own), the franchise now has seemingly more questions than answers after their time in the Wubble.
+New York may have the brightest future in the league and it could start to take shape next year.
+However for the time being (through mostly no fault of their own), the franchise now has seemingly more questions than answers after their time in the Wubble.

 Want to read about another team?
 Here are our previously published breakdowns: